Thomas Kyd

 Thomas Kyd (baptised 6 November 1558; buried 15 August 1594) was an English playwright, the author of The Spanish Tragedy, and one of the most important figures in the development of Elizabethan drama.

-Although well known in his own time, Kyd fell into obscurity until 1773 when Thomas Hawkins, an early editor of The Spanish Tragedy, discovered that Kyd was named as its author by Thomas Heywood in his Apologie for Actors (1612).
+Although well known in his own time, Kyd fell into obscurity until 1773 when Thomas Hawkins, an early editor of The Spanish Tragedy, discovered that Thomas Heywood, in his Apologie for Actors (1612), attributed the play to Kyd.
 A hundred years later, scholars in Germany and England began to shed light on his life and work, including the controversial finding that he may have been the author of a Hamlet play pre-dating Shakespeare's, which is now known as the Ur-Hamlet.

 Early life

 Thomas Kyd was the son of Francis and Anna Kyd.
 There are no records of the day he was born, but he was baptised in the church of St Mary Woolnoth in the Ward of Langborn, Lombard Street, London on 6 November 1558.
 The baptismal register at St Mary Woolnoth carries this entry: "Thomas, son of Francis Kydd, Citizen and Writer of the Courte Letter of London".
 Francis Kydd was a scrivener and in 1580 was warden of the Scriveners' Company.

 In October 1565 the young Kyd was enrolled in the newly founded Merchant Taylors' School, whose headmaster was Richard Mulcaster.
 Fellow students included Edmund Spenser and Thomas Lodge.
-Here, Kyd received a well-rounded education, thanks to Mulcaster's progressive ideas.
-Apart from Latin and Greek, the curriculum included music, drama, physical education, and "good manners".
+Here, Kyd received a well-rounded education, with the curriculum including Italian, Latin, Greek, music, drama, physical education, and "good manners".
 There is no evidence that Kyd went on to university.
-He may have followed in his father's professional footsteps because there are two letters written by him and his writing style is similar to that of a scrivener.
+He may have followed in his father's professional footsteps because there are two letters written by him where his handwriting style is similar to that of a scrivener.